ManukondaVamsi/Two-stage-type-sounding-rocket/README.md

-# Astra Sounding Rocket – 2-Stage MATLAB Simulation
+#  Sounding Rocket – 2-Stage MATLAB Simulation

 This project simulates the full flight of a **two-stage Astra-type sounding rocket** using MATLAB.
 The simulation models thrust, mass depletion, staging, drag, gravity losses, and altitude-dependent air density.